webDesignMumeishon/webDesignMumeishon/README.md

 In the begging, I focused on problem-solving skills and algorithms, afterwards I enrolled in a Bootcamp to learn in-demand skills in the industry

-Currently, I'm a Teaching Assistant at Henry, where I teach students different technologies on a daily basis
+Currently, I'm working as a Backend Developer for Mutual LDS Dating App

 I enjoy what I do every day!
 Always self-teaching to myself new technologies and features.

-- 🔭 I’m currently working on a card game project !
+- 🔭 I’m currently working on a roulette game (gambling) !
-- 🌱 I’m currently learning MongoDB, Mongoose
+- 🌱 I’m currently learning AWS to pass the Cloud Practicioner Exam
 - 👯 I’m looking to collaborate in various open source projects
-- 🤔 I’m looking for help with finding a job!!
 - 📫 How to reach me: <br/>
   Email:    muma.sanmartin2011@gmail.com <br/>
   Number:   +54 9 3794 658844 <br/>